 Forced shifting (with clutch engaged) could cause damage to the engine, transmission and drive train.
 Such damage could cause loss of control, which could result in serious injury or death.

 Always pull the clutch lever fully toward the handlebars to disengage the clutch before shifting gears.

-Your motorcycle is equipped with a six-speed transmission.
+Your motorcycle may be equipped with either a five-speed or a six-speed transmission.
 Neutral is located between first and second gear.